emersonrp/fallout.bas/README.md

 * Play some Fallout to get more lists of words, clarify the behavior, make it more correct
 * Do something more interesting when you win or lose
-* Some sort of startup interface to select terminal difficulty (and player's INT?)

 ### ATTENTION RETRO HACKERS!

 I have a couple issues I'd like to fix that are sorta beyond my current understanding.
 There's just a handful of people in the world that might be able to help me, but if you're here looking at this, it makes it immensely more likely you're one of them.

-My current issue is that the compiled version of the program doesn't display the blinking cursor at all.
+My primary issue is that the compiled version of the program doesn't display the blinking cursor at all.
 I've hacked in a fake cursor using a reverse-video "space" character, but it's less sexy than actually having the real blinking cursor.
 If you have any insight as to why the EnhComp-compiled version of the code would disable the display of the cursor, or more specifically, how to re-enable it, let me know.

-Thanks!
+A second question is whether the upper 64K of "banked" RAM in a 128K machine is available to BASIC somehow.
+I'm imagining not, that this would require dipping into assembler, which is out of scope for me, but I'd love to hear about it if I'm wrong.

 [^1]: I develop on LS-DOS 6, and don't test on TRSDOS, but as best I can tell, the BASIC supplied with TRSDOS 6 is the same as that supplied with LS-DOS 6.
 If you find something not working on TRSDOS, please open an issue.